James Meredith: Early life and education

 Meredith was born in 1933 in Kosciusko, Mississippi, the son of Roxie (Patterson) and Moses Meredith.
 He is of African-American, English Canadian, Scots and Choctaw heritage.
 His family nickname was "J-Boy".
 European traders intermarried with some Choctaw during the colonial period.
 In the 1830s, thousands of Choctaw chose to stay in Mississippi and become United States citizens when most of the tribe left their traditional homeland for Indian Territory during the federally imposed removal.
 Those in the state had unions with European Americans and African Americans (some of whom were enslaved), adding to the multi-racial population in the developing territory.

 Meredith completed 11th grade at Attala County Training School (which was segregated as "white" and "colored" under the state's Jim Crow laws) and completed 12th grade at Gibbs High School in St. Petersburg, Florida.
 He graduated from high school in 1951.
 Then, Meredith enlisted in the United States Air Force.
 He served from 1951 to 1960.

 Afterward Meredith attended Jackson State University for two years, achieving good grades.

 University of Mississippi

 Challenge to the University

 In 1961, inspired the day before by U.S. President John F. Kennedy, Meredith started to apply to the University of Mississippi, intending to insist on his civil rights to attend the state-funded university.
-It still admitted only white students under the state's culture of racial segregation, although the U.S. Supreme Court ruled in Brown v.
+It still admitted only white students under the state's culture of racial segregation, although the U.S. Supreme Court had ruled in Brown v.
 Board of Education (1954) that segregation of public schools was unconstitutional, as they are supported by all the taxpayers.